njmyers/mobile-cinema/release/4.1/notes.md

 #### Physical Assembly

 One of the most difficult things about this version is the physical assembly of the unit.
 We are currently using 3D printed parts in PETG with heat-set brass inserts.
 So far we have been quite happy with the mechanical durability with this process but the assembly of all of the parts continues to be prone to error.
-Below are some of our considerations for a future version that would increase the precision of the assembly and also reduce the amount of time required
+Below are some considerations for a future version that would increase the precision of the assembly and also reduce the amount of time required

 1. Combine printed parts into one single 'insert' that can fit directly into the pelican case.